VPN Review: Avira Phantom VPN

 On Windows, the client passed all of our VPN leak tests.
 On macOS, we didn't encounter any IPv6 or WebRTC issues, however, when connecting to a VPN server in the US, a DNS leak was identified.
 DNS queries were forwarded to our local provider's (Vodafone) DNS server rather than to the VPN's DNS server.
 This means that despite using a VPN tunnel, we weren't actually surfing anonymously.

-Unfortunately, we were able to identify a DNS leak during testing.
+Unfortunately, we identifies a DNS leak during testing.

 And how about privacy?

 Phantom VPN's privacy policy promises that Avira does not sell data to third parties.
 Beyond that, personal data, such as your IP address, is not saved, and you can decide whether you'd like to send diagnostic information to the company.
-In spite of all this, Avira doesn't offer a strict "No-Logs" guarantee, meaning that a healthy amount of skepticism is necessary when using the service.
+In spite of all this, Avira doesn't offer a strict "no-log" guarantee, meaning that you should exercise caution when using the service.

 According to Avira, they last submitted to an independent audit in 2016, the year of Phantom VPN's launch.
 Since we couldn't find the accompanying report, we have to take the provider at their word, and that's what third-party audits are meant to prevent.
-Until Avira makes more information available about audits that it has submitted to in the past, we aren't comfortable relying on them.
+Until Avira makes more information available about its past audits, we aren't comfortable relying on them.

 Owing to Avira's location, its products must conform to German data protection laws.
-Germany is party to the 14 Eyes intelligence-sharing agreement and passes information to other countries and security services.
-This contrasts with other VPNs based in Panama or the British Virgin Islands, locations that are out of reach of international security services.
+Germany is a party to the 14 Eyes intelligence-sharing agreement and passes information to other countries and security services.
+This contrasts with VPNs that are based in Panama or the British Virgin Islands since these countries are beyond the reach of international security services.

 We're disappointed: In addition to the DNS leak, the lack of an independent security audit is just another strike against the service, particularly since other providers, like TunnelBear or NordVPN, show that regular third-party audits are possible.
 Since Avira is in the IT security business, it's unfortunate that we were able to identify so many risks and dangers.